LayersOfAbstraction/LayersOfAbstraction.github.io/_posts/0001-01-17-displaying-auth0-user-profiles-in-ASP.NET-6-MVC-part1.md

 <img src="../images/Displaying-auth0-user-profiles-in-ASP.NET-Core-MVC/CompleteProject.gif" class="image fit" alt="Application_Complete"/>

-Simply put this will render the table if you have done two thing:
+Simply put this will render the table if you have done two things:

 1. Change the value of strToken with your own token into the the ConstantStrings class we talked about earlier.